-The EJBCA Batch Enrollment GUI is a standalone Java desktop application which can be used to enroll multiple end entities from certificate signing requests at once.
-The application uses the web services interface for communication with EJBCA so an authorized administrator needs to be logged in to it in order to perform the operations.
+The EJBCA Batch Enrollment GUI is a standalone Java desktop application used to enroll multiple end entities from certificate signing requests at once.
+The application communicates with EJBCA via the Web Services interface and you need to be logged in as an authorized administrator in order to perform operations.

-The application is built from the EJBCA directory by typing
+Build the application from the EJBCA directory by running:

-When the application starts the connection dialog asks for connection information and login credentials.
-You need to supply some sort of truststore and keystore in the same way as when using the web services interface.
+Upon startup, the connection dialog asks for connection information and login credentials.
+You need to supply some sort of truststore and keystore in the same way as when using the Web Services interface.
 When using PKCS11 the keystore file path should be the path to the PKCS#11 shared library.

 Enroll end entities:

-Drag and drop certificate signing requests to the table in the main window or use the button Add... to browse for the files.
+Drag certificate signing requests to the table in the main window or click Add to browse for the files.

 The application also supports signed certificate signing requests.
-That is requests that are wrapped in a PKCS#7/CMS structure also containing a signature and a signing certificate that can be verified by the application before issuing the certificate.
-In order for the verification to work the Batch Enrollment GUI needs to have a PEM file with trusted certificates configured under the menu Edit -> Settings....
+Thus, requests that are wrapped in a PKCS#7/CMS structure also containing a signature and a signing certificate that can be verified by the application before issuing the certificate.
+In order for the verification to work, the Batch Enrollment GUI needs to have a PEM file with trusted certificates configured under the menu Edit > Settings.